opencontainers/runc/runtime.md

 This operation MUST generate an error if it is not provided the ID of a container.
 This operation MUST return the state of a container as specified in the [State](#state) section.
-In particular, the state MUST be serialized as JSON.

 ### Start